Cannes 2017: Competition Blog

 The Day After

 As is well reported, black-and-white drama The Day After is Hong Sangsoo’s third film this year, the second at Cannes, and the only one not to be centred around the romantic travails of a film-maker.
-It’s also the best, albeit in a slyly tentative way.
+It’s also the most interesting, albeit in a slyly tentative way.
 This time, the beleagured man in the middle of three women in Hong’s film is an unfaithful book publisher (played by Kwon Haehyo).
 Cho Yun-hee plays his angry, menopausal wife; Im Sae-byuk is his girlfriend, and The Handmaiden’s Kim Min-hee is a smart young Christian woman who starts to work for him.
 (Kim, reportedly in a relationship with the director, has starred in all his 2017 ouevre).

 The Killing Of A Sacred Deer